AIHubCentral/docs/assets/Realtime Voice Changer/Cloud/Applio Realtime Cloud.md

 ## Introduction
 :::

-Some of the Applio's Cloud versions support the **Realtime** tab.
+Some of the Applio Cloud versions support the **Realtime** tab.
 This allows users without a powerful local GPU to perform live voice conversion using cloud-hosted hardware.

 ***
 ## Choose Your Cloud Service
 Set up the program using your preferred cloud service guide.
-Once configured, use the Public Tunnel URL to open the interface and continue with the next steps
+Once configured, use the Public Tunnel URL to open the interface and continue with the next steps.

 <style>